 Infatuations and Crushes

 A child or young person may develop an infatuation with an adult who works with them.
 An adult, who becomes aware (may receive a report, overhear something, or otherwise notice any sign no matter how small or seemingly insignificant) that a pupil has become or maybe becoming infatuated with them or a colleague, must report this without delay to [Tier], or an appropriate senior manager in their absence, so that appropriate action can be taken to avoid any hurt, distress or embarrassment.
-The situation will be taken seriously and the adult should be careful to ensure that no encouragement of any kind is given to the pupil.
+The situation will be taken seriously, and the adult should be careful to ensure that no encouragement of any kind is given to the pupil.
 It should also be recognised that careless and insensitive reactions may provoke false accusations.

 Examples of situations which must be reported are given below: